credativ/plutono/docs/sources/http_api/curl-examples.md

 +++
 title = "cURL examples"
 description = "cURL examples"
-keywords = ["grafana", "http", "documentation", "api", "curl"]
+keywords = ["plutono", "http", "documentation", "api", "curl"]
 +++

 # cURL examples

-This page provides examples of calls to the Grafana API using cURL.
+This page provides examples of calls to the Plutono API using cURL.

 The most basic example for a dashboard for which there is no authentication.
 You can test the following on your local machine, assuming a default installation and anonymous access enabled, required: